No court decision on Suez Canal’s claim over massive vessel

 On Saturday, lawyers representing the ship’s owners blamed the canal authority for the vessel’s grounding, claiming that the canal authorities did not provide evidence faulting the ship’s crew.
 They also argued that the canal authority should not have allowed the he vessel to sail in the waterway amid bad weather.

+Evergreen Marine Corp., a major Taiwan-based shipping company that operates the ship, had said that the Ever Given had been overcome by strong winds as it entered the canal from the Red Sea.

 Barakat said the Voyage Data Recorder, also known as a vessel’s black box, had recorded a debate between canal pilots and its control center over whether it should allowed to transit the canal.
+There were two pilots from the canal authority aboard the vessel to guide it when the grounding happened.

-Barakat also confirmed that the vessel’s owners, had, for, their part, demanded $100,000 in initial compensation for losses related to its seizure.
+Barakat also confirmed that the vessel’s owners, had, for their part, demanded $100,000 in initial compensation for losses related to its seizure.

-A spokesperson for the Suez Canal Authority did not respond to phone calls Sunday seeking comment.
 The canal has repeatedly denied wrongdoings.
+It said in a statement Sunday that that while its pilots typically board ships to guide them through the waterway, the ship’s captain retains ultimate authority over the vessel and that the pilots’ role is an advisory one.

 The six-day blockage disrupted global shipment.
 Some ships were forced to take the long alternate route around the Cape of Good Hope at Africa’s southern tip, requiring additional fuel and other costs.
 Hundreds of other ships waited in place for the blockage to end.